 28. he took him up in his arms and blessed God and said,

 29. “Lord, now you are letting your servant depart in peace, according to your word;

 30. for my eyes have seen your salvation

 31. that you have prepared in the presence of all peoples,

 32. a light for revelation to the Gentiles, and for glory to your people Israel.”

-The setting was God’s Temple in Jerusalem.
+God’s Temple in Jerusalem.

 Leviticus 12 required that 40 days after a male child’s birth, he was to be brought to the Temple. (so Jesus was a baby, a little over a month old) The mother was to bring two pigeons or turtledoves for a sin offering.

 – There the child was presented before the Lord,